On Brolin's theorem over the quaternions: Topological entropy, measurable entropy and Lyapounov exponents

-if $v \in T_{I}(\mathbb{S})$, where $dp^n_q$ is the differential of $p^n$ in $q$ with respect to the splitting \eqref{CH1}. \end{theorem} \begin{Def} The \emph{Lyapounov exponents} of $p$ with respect to $\mu$ are $\lambda_1$ and $0$. \end{Def} \begin{nb} Since the quaternionic measure $ \mu$ is mixing and ergodic (since it is so in all slices), the Lyapounov exponents of $p$ are constants. \end{nb} \begin{proof}(of Theorem \ref{split}) On each $ \mathbb{C}_I$, the behaviour of $p$ is the same of the corresponding 1-complex-variable polynomial $p_I$ of degree $d$. \\ In the direction tangent to $ \mathbb{S}$, $p$ does not change, since on each $\mathbb{C}_{I}$ the polynomial is the same, that is the polynomial is the identity, making the differential and evaluating the modulus we get $| dp^{n}_q v|=1$ and finally since $\log | dp^{n}_q v|=0$ we obtain that in the directions of $T_{I}(\mathbb{S})$ the Lyapounov exponent is $0$. \end{proof} \begin{nb} Since $\lambda_1$ is positive and by theorem of Lyubich \cite{LY} it follows: \end{nb}
+if $v \in T_{I}(\mathbb{S})$, where $d(\Pi \circ p^n_q)$ is the differential of $\Pi \circ p^n$ in $q$ with respect to the splitting \eqref{CH1}. \end{theorem} \begin{Cor} The \emph{Lyapounov exponents} of $p$ with respect to $\mu$ are $\lambda_1$ and $0$. \end{Cor} \begin{nb} Since the quaternionic measure $ \mu$ is mixing and ergodic (since it is so in all slices), the Lyapounov exponents of $p$ are constants. \end{nb} \begin{proof}(of Theorem \ref{split}) On each $ \mathbb{C}_I$, the behaviour of $p$ is the same of the corresponding 1-complex-variable polynomial $p_I$ of degree $d$. \\ In the direction tangent to $ \mathbb{S}$, $p$ does not change, see \eqref{rr3}.
+This means that the polynomial is the identity, making the differential and evaluating the modulus we get $| d(\Pi \circ p^{n}_q) v|=1$ and finally since $\log | d(\Pi \circ p^{n}_q )v|=0$ we obtain that in the directions of $T_{I}(\mathbb{S})$ the Lyapounov exponent is $0$. \end{proof} \begin{nb} Since $\lambda_1$ is positive and by theorem of Lyubich \cite{LY} it follows: \end{nb}